History of Spain: Spain under the Bourbons, 1715–1808

 However, there were no reforming impulses in the reign of Charles IV (1788 to abdication in 1808), seen by some as mentally handicapped.
 Dominated by his wife's lover, Manuel de Godoy, Charles IV embarked on policies that overturned much of Charles III's reforms.
-After briefly opposing Revolutionary France early in the French Revolutionary Wars, Spain was cajoled into an uneasy alliance with its northern neighbor, only to be blockaded by the British.
-Charles IV's vacillation, culminating in his failure to honour the alliance by neglecting to enforce the Continental System, led to the invasion of Spain in 1808 under Napoleon I, Emperor of the French, thereby triggering the Peninsular War, with enormous human and property losses, and loss of control over most of the overseas empire.
+After briefly opposing Revolutionary France early in the French Revolutionary Wars, Spain was cajoled into an uneasy alliance with France, only to be blockaded by the British.
+Charles IV's vacillation, culminating in his failure to honour the alliance by neglecting to enforce the Continental System, led to the invasion of Spain in 1808 under Napoleon I, thereby triggering the Peninsular War, with enormous human and property losses, and loss of control over most of the overseas empire.

 During most of the 18th century Spain had arrested its relative decline of the latter part of the 17th century.
 But despite the progress, it continued to lag in the political and mercantile developments then transforming other parts of Europe, most notably in Great Britain, the Low Countries, and France.
 The chaos unleashed by the Peninsular War caused this gap to widen greatly and slowed Spain's industrialisation.

 The Age of Enlightenment reached Spain in attenuated form about 1750.
 Attention focused on medicine and physics, with some philosophy.
 French and Italian visitors were influential but there was little challenge to Catholicism or the Church such as characterized the French philosophes.
-The leading Spanish figure was Benito Feijóo (1676–1764), a Benedictine monk and professor.
-He was a successful popularizer noted for encouraging scientific and empirical thought in an effort to debunk myths and superstitions.
+The leading Spanish figure was Benito Feijóo, a Benedictine monk and professor.
+He was a successful popularizer noted for encouraging scientific and empirical thought.
 By the 1770s the conservatives had launched a counterattack and used censorship and the Inquisition to suppress Enlightenment ideas.

 At the top of the social structure of Spain in the 1780s stood the nobility and the church.
 A few hundred families dominated the aristocracy, with another 500,000 holding noble status.
 There were 200,000 church men and women, half of them in heavily endowed monasteries that controlled much of the land not owned by the nobles.
 Most people were on farms, either as landless peons or as holders of small properties.
 The small urban middle class was growing, but was distrusted by the landowners and peasants alike.